 Channel 4 Drama’s aim is to commission and broadcast the most talked-about and original drama in the UK.
 We commission new work from both established and up-and-coming drama writers, in order to be a surprising, thought-provoking, entertaining alternative to the drama output on other channels.

 That includes Russell T Davies’ landmark drama about the HIV epidemic It's A Sin, Jack Thorne’s game-changing single Help about the first wave of COVID; Emilia di Girolamo’s feminist slant on true crime, Deceit; Shane Meadows’ masterpiece of repressed memory in The Virtues, Charlie Covell’s darkly comic series The End Of The Fucking World, or Lucy Kirkwood’s controversial drama about the UK porn industry, Adult Material.
-We are also the home of Yorkshire-based returning series Ackley Bridge, which revolutionised the school drama genre, as well as award-winning, progressive soap Hollyoaks, which this year reached its 25th anniversary.
+We are also the home of Yorkshire-based returning series Ackley Bridge, which revolutionised the school drama genre, as well as award-winning, progressive soap Hollyoaks,.
 Through drama, we are always encouraging audiences to look at the world in a new and different way.

 Our main focus is on contemporary dramas which will resonate with a British audience.
 We will consider period drama, as long as the idea has a resonance in the present day, or feels like it is seen through an entirely fresh lens.
 The second half of the 20th century feels like the most likely period for us to land.

 Priorities for new developments:

 - 4 x 60’ limited series at 9pm, which can shine a light on who we are today.
 Series which have a strong and distinctive POV, like It's A Sin, The Virtues, The Accident, Adult Material and Deadwater Fell.

 - 6 x 60’ returning series at 9pm.
 C4 returning series are often genres which audiences understand and love, but with a completely fresh tone and approach – think Humans and No Offence.

 - 8 x 30’ younger skewing series at 10pm, which drive all important young viewers to All4.
 The End of the Fucking World series 2 was our most binged All4 boxset ever.
 Ackley Bridge has been reformed into 30’ episodes to better reflect the way young viewers watch TV.